-The Commissioner has one building which he acquired under a finance lease under IAS17.
-He has not identified any other assets which have been acquired under finance leases.
+The Commissioner has one building which was originally acquired under a finance lease under IAS17.
+No other assets have been identified as being acquired under finance leases.
 This operational building is carried as property, plant and equipment in the Balance Sheet and is subject to depreciation in accordance with its class of asset.

-The Commissioner paid a premium when he took the building on a 999-year lease in March 2001 and is paying a peppercorn rent for the remainder of the lease term.
+A premium was paid when a 999-year lease for the building commenced in March 2001 and a peppercorn rent is payable for the remainder of the lease term.
 The minimum lease payment is not recognised as a long-term liability in the Commissioner's accounts due to its immateriality.
 The annual lease payment is recognised as a revenue expense.
-The net book value of the property at 31 March 2018 was £4.377m (£4.478m at 31 March 2017).
+The net book value of the property at 31 March 2019 was £4.301m (£4.377m at 31 March 2018).